BlackEdder/plotd/README.md

 ### Histogram

+[This example](https://github.com/BlackEdder/plotd/blob/master/examples/2/data.txt) creates lines from each column.
+With the x coordinate given by the row number.
 The following example creates 4 histograms, one for each column.
 See below for the histogram of the first column.
 You can see the other columns by following the links: [2](http://blackedder.github.io/plotd/images/example2b.png), [3](http://blackedder.github.io/plotd/images/example2c.png) and [4](http://blackedder.github.io/plotd/images/example2d.png).

 ![histogram 1](http://blackedder.github.io/plotd/images/example2a.png)